Colony in Space: Production

 Script editor Terrance Dicks has frequently stated that he disliked the original premise of the Doctor being trapped on Earth, and had meant to subvert this plan as soon as he felt he could get away with it.
 He recalls in a DVD documentary interview (on the Inferno release) having had it pointed out to him by Malcolm Hulke that the format limited the stories to merely two types: alien invasion and mad scientist.

+Exterior scenes on the planet Uxarieus were filmed on location at a clay pit in Carclaze, Cornwall.

 Susan Jameson was originally cast as Morgan by Michael E. Briant.
 However, she was replaced by Tony Caunter when the BBC's Head of Drama Serials made an intervention and decided the role was inappropriate for a woman to perform.
 Jameson was nevertheless paid in full.

 Themes and analysis

 The story functions as social commentary – in this instance, the dangers of colonialism.
 The story, by former Communist Party of Great Britain member Malcolm Hulke, has been described as "unashamedly left wing", with the pioneering colonists and the greedy IMC.
 As with The Space Pirates (1969), the story can be seen as a Western in space, with the colonists using rifles like cowboys and the Primitives wielding spears in a similar role to Indians.